educloudalliance/xroad-rest-gateway/README.md

 ## Aim 2015
 In this repository you will find (2015) Proof of Concept level code for service that will enable REST support in X-Road version 6.
 The solution will not be part of Security Server, but more like a "REST Proxy".
 The solution could be included to Secutiry Server in the future, but that remains to be seen.
 No plans for that has been made.

 First aim is to get first practical REST API integrated to X-Road, document the process and open the code.
+We also need to test and evaluate the toolchain for example for WSDL-RAML conversions and other things.

 In parallel with the technical development we will collect more use cases from Finland about REST/JSON APIs that need to be integrated with X-Road.
 Aim is not to make automated solution which covers 100% of cases.
 We will cheer loudly if 80% coverage is achieved.

 ## Data Exchange Layer X-Road